 Where to Stay

 Please note that we’re not listing ALL accommodation possibilities.
 These are tailored suggestions that fit the editorial tone of this blog.
-To narrow down the list of places to stay in the island, we used the following criteria:
+To narrow down the list of places to stay on the island, we used the following criteria:

 - (1) Properties listed on visitazores.com as local accommodation and/or rural tourism (AL, CC, TH, TR).
 We excluded chain hotels.